Build Credit with No Annual Fee

 Even at the lower end of the interest rate spectrum, the card’s APR for purchases and balance transfers is above 25%, while those at the tail end of this range are getting an interest rate closer to 28%.
 Both rates are considerably higher than the national average APR for those with fair credit scores, which currently sits at around 24%.

-APR Comparisons with Other Cards for Bad Credit
+APR Comparisons with Other Cards for Fair Credit

 For those who prefer a fixed-rate APR, both the Indigo Platinum Mastercard and Milestone Gold Mastercard provide better value.
 Both feature a fixed interest rate of 24.99%, which is almost 4% lower than the Mercury Mastercard for those with poor credit.